aerocommerce/api-docs/Examples/Order/STORE.md

 | `deliver_on`         | date      | When the order should be delivered                                                          | No                          |
 | `items`              | array     | The items of the order,<br/>see [Order Item](#order-items)                                  | Yes                         |

+If no `currency` is passed for the order it is resolved from the store default

 ### Shipping Address

 You can optionally provide a shipping address for the order using these attributes